concur/developer.concur.com/expense-report/location-resource-get.markdown

 ### Request parameters
 **city={_searchstring_}**
+Required.
 The city name.
 The system will return all values with city names that begin with the supplied name.
 The city name value is not case sensitive.
 The value can contain the `*` wildcard.
 This wildcard matches any number of characters.
 For example, `Locations?city=old*b_o` will match the city name "Old Saybrook"

 Example:
 `https://www.concursolutions.com/api/expense/expensereport/v1.1/Locations?city=Redmond`